1. Canada Deposit Insurance Corporation (CDIC)

 8. Access to funds

-- Any mortgage financing with a loan-to-value (LTV) ratio between 65.01% and 80% must be an insured mortgage loan (ML) in order to respect the approved revolving credit limit
+- Any mortgage financing with a loan-to-value (LTV) ratio between 65.01% and 80% must be an amortized mortgage loan (ML) in order to respect the approved revolving (non-amortizing) credit limit.

 The Bank is required by the Access to Funds Regulations to limit the hold on funds deposited by retail clients and eligible enterprises.
 This hold period can vary depending on the amount of the instrument and whether the deposit is made in person with an employee at one of the Bank’s branches or points of services or in any other manner.